pramish/FlutterCalculator/README.md

 A few resources to get you started if this is your first Flutter project:

+# Point to be noted

+## Sorry guys, I didn't get the symbol for divison so I used the alarm symbol

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)